lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

+Stake leaders and youth (1) counsel together about strengthening the youth of the stake and (2) plan service and activities.

-Counsel together about how to support ward leaders in involving the youth in the work of salvation and exaltation.
-Plan ways to help implement the stake council’s vision for the youth in the stake.
+In addition, stake leaders counsel together about how to instruct and support ward leaders in involving the youth in God’s work of salvation and exaltation.
+They plan ways to help implement the stake council’s vision for the youth in the stake.

 Participants